What is a chargeback?

 - Respond to Etsy’s requests for information.
 Be sure to respond within the particular time frame given by Etsy.

-Valid proof of dispatch
+Valid proof of shipping

-- An Etsy Postage Label
+- An Etsy Shipping Label

 - A scanned copy of delivery forms or departure information